 If there is any suspicion that any managers currently employed by a social care agency are implicated or a member of the police, the matter should be referred to the Independent Scrutineer or Facilitator of Northamptonshire Safeguarding Children Partnership.

 A Strategy Meeting should be arranged to take place as a matter of urgency to assess the need for future action to be taken and, in particular, whether a criminal investigation should take place.

 The Strategy meeting, chaired by a senior manager of children's social care, must take place within one working day of the receipt of the referral and be formally recorded.
-The Safeguarding Children Board Business manager must be informed and will inform the Independent Chair of the Northamptonshire SCB, if appropriate.
+The Safeguarding Children Partnership Business Office must be informed and will inform the Independent Scrutineer and Facilitator of the Northamptonshire Safeguarding Partnership, if appropriate.